 1. Analyze Your Budget & Check Your Bank Account Regularly

 If you have a job or an unpaid internship, always make sure you are counting what money comes in and what comes out.
-I usually schedule all my bill payments the day I get my paycheck so I don’t have to scramble to get things in order at the last-minute when I have already made miscellaneous purchases.
+I usually schedule all my bill payments the day I get my paycheck so I don’t have to scramble to get things in order at the last minute when I have already made miscellaneous purchases.
 As much as it sucks, check your bank account often that way you know where you are at exactly and have no surprises later on.

 2. Try Budget Managing Sites

-I use Mint.com to keep track of bill payments, how much I’m saving, and any things that deal with my bank account.
+I use Mint.com to keep track of bill payments, how much I’m saving, and many things that deal with my bank account.
 If you want to pay off a credit card or loans, they show you how and keep track of it so you know a projected time you will be done with it.
 Plus, it organizes your purchases so you get to see what you have been spending more on, that way you can see what you’re overspending on.
 It’s really interactive and simple to use.
 Plus, it’s free to use!

 3. Keep Credit Card Use to a Minimum

 It’s really tempting to use credit cards because you purchase things and don’t have to think about it for the next month.
-However, that’s were the problem lies.
+However, that’s where the problem lies.
 We start racking up debt and then get in a deeper hole than we were before.
 Credit cards are useful when trying to build up credit but using it to buy small things is just a waste and can hurt you economically if you don’t use it correctly.

 4. Learn to Have Fun/Do Things That Don’t Require Spending

 This is where you can get crafty.
 Look up stuff on Pinterest to do DIY things with stuff you already own to beat the urge to go out and buy something new.
-Instead of always going out to places, trying walking around and exploring or even do simple things like game night at home, that way you are in the clear.
+Instead of always going out to places, trying walking around and exploring or even do simple things like a game night at home, that way you are in the clear.